 College is stressful and expensive.
-Don’t let food be another financial worry.
+Do not let food be another financial worry.
 The Supplemental Nutrition Assistance Program or “SNAP” (formerly called Food Stamps) helps many low income people buy food.
-More low income college students also qualify.
+Many low-income college students can also get SNAP.

-How can I be eligible if I am in college?
+How can I get SNAP if I am in college?

 - You work for pay for 20 hours or more per week,